GSA/digitalgov.gov/content/news/2023/12/2023-12-01-amplifying-customer-voices.md

 Highlights from the in-person service deep dive analysis

-* Understanding high satisfaction drivers: Customers reported overwhelmingly high satisfaction, with the majority of survey respondents rating the service at 4 or 5.
+* **Understanding high satisfaction drivers**: Customers reported overwhelmingly high satisfaction, with the majority of survey respondents rating the service at 4 or 5.
 Free-text offered important context because there was a lack of variation in the numerical customer ratings.
 Sentiment analysis highlighted employee interactions (people factor) and the perceived service quality as the primary drivers behind positive customer experience.
 Customer free-text responses praised DoL personnel for their helpfulness, dedication, and competence.
-* Efficiency challenges: Despite the high satisfaction ratings, analysis of the free-text responses revealed issues with the speed and efficiency of the service.
+* **Efficiency challenges**: Despite the high satisfaction ratings, analysis of the free-text responses revealed issues with the speed and efficiency of the service.
 In particular, customers highlighted delays in the notification process.
 Additional analysis revealed that certain industry sectors felt these pain points more acutely than others.
 Based on these findings, we recommended that the service 1) establish clear benchmarks for each stage of the process to identify and address inefficiencies, and 2) notify customers upfront about expected timeframes (particularly if lengthy) to set accurate expectations and alleviate user anxieties.

 Highlights from the website service deep dive analysis